SaiSreekarDevoju/AI-Career_Mentor/README.md

 - `npm run build` then `npm start`, then deployed on Vercel.
 - Set `NEXT_PUBLIC_API_URL` to the public API URL.
 - Ensure HTTPS in production so browser speech and secure cookies behave as expected.

-## License

-Private / all rights reserved unless you attach an explicit open-source license to your fork.